sdoboli/Lab8_CSC16_S21/README.md

  Congratulations!
 You are now ready to start your assignment.

 A)
 	1) Open the the firstProgram.cpp file using the visual studio code editor.
+Look at the code.
+	2) Choose at least two testing values for i.
+Write down the expected output of the program
-   	2) Compile the firstProgram.cpp by typing:
+   	3) Compile the firstProgram.cpp by typing:
 		make firstProgram
-	3) Run the program by typing:
+	4) Run the program repeatedly for each testing value you chose:
-		./firstProgram
+		./firstProgram |tee -a out_firstProgram
-	4) What do you observe about the value of  halfI.
-Change the expression on the right side of halfI = i/2 with alternatives (2) and (3) mentioned on the same line as comment.
-After each change  you make,  save the program, compile it and run it with different input value.
-What is the output in each case?
+	5) What do you observe about the value of halfI.
+	6) Change the expression on the right side of halfI = i/2 with alternatives 2) and (3) mentioned on the same line as comment.
+For each alternative save the program, compile it (see 2) and run it (3) with the same testing values you chose at 2.
 Do you see any differences?
-Pay attention to the values you choose to run the program.

-B) Compile your cpp file:

-	a) Compile the file by itself.
-Use this when you have only one file to compile
-		Type: g++  -o hello helloWorld.cpp

-	b) Use makefile.
-Makefile contains a list of compile commands.
-Check the makefile file in /vanguard or in your CSC16 local directory.

-	Content makefile
-		hello: helloWorld.cpp
-			g++ -o hello helloWorld.cpp
-		clean:
-			$(RM) hello

-	This compiles the helloWorld.cpp with the first 'target' called hello.
-	Then the 'target' clean removes the executable file hello.

-	You will learn more about writing makefiles to compile your code.
-Here is a short introduction: https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html - You can check it later when we need more advanced compiling features.

-	To compile using makefile type: make in your VM assignment folder.

-	Then type: ls -l
-	You should see a new file called hello.
-This is your executable file.

-C) Run your executable file hello
-	Type:  ./hello
+If not, go back to 1 and change your testing values.
+Type: "rm out_firstProgram" to delete the output of the program so far and repeat 3 - 6.

 D) Update changes to your local repository

-	See changes you made to helloWorld.cpp
 	Type: git status

 	You will see the following: